-To view Butler National Corporation Q2 FY2021 Form 10-Q in PDF format, please click here.
+To view Butler National Corporation Q2 FY2022 Form 10-Q in PDF format, please click here.

-“The quarter-ended October 31, 2020 was a successful period considering the current global situation.
-The Professional Services segment continued to be impacted by COVID-19.
-The casino has returned to normal hours, but currently has 412 slot machines and 16 table games open, compared to 645 slot machines and 20 table games.
-Revenue decreased 18% to $16.0 million in the three months ended October 31, 2020, as compared to $19.4 million in the three months ended October 31, 2019.
-The decrease in revenue reflects a decrease of 27% in Aerospace Products revenue and a decrease of 6% in Professional Services revenue.
+“The quarter-ended October 31, 2021 continued a robust start to fiscal year 2022.
+Both the Professional Services and Aerospace Products segments experienced significant revenue increases.
+Revenue increased 20% to $19.1 million in the three months ended October 31, 2021, as compared to $16.0 million in the three months ended October 31, 2020.
+The increase in revenue reflects an increase of 13% in Aerospace Products revenue and an increase of 27% in Professional Services revenue.
 We continue to focus on growth in international markets, solutions for regulatory mandates and the development of new supplemental type certificates (“STCs”).
-This includes significant efforts in South America, Europe, Africa, and Asia.
+This includes significant global efforts.

-Second quarter fiscal 2021 net income was $321,000 compared to a net income of $2.2 million in the second quarter fiscal 2020.
-Second quarter fiscal 2021 operating margin was 11% compared to 22% in second quarter fiscal 2020.
+Second quarter fiscal 2022 net income was $3.2 million compared to a net income of $321,000 in the second quarter fiscal 2021.
+Second quarter fiscal 2022 operating margin was 25% compared to 11% in second quarter fiscal 2021.
 We continue to work to improve efficiencies in our implementation, operational processes, and controlling general and administrative expenses.

-During the three months ending October 31, 2020, we invested approximately $1.0 million in projects focused on the development and acquisition of new products.
+During the three months ending October 31, 2021, we invested approximately $870,000 in projects focused on the development and acquisition of new products.
 We feel this expenditure for design and development engineering, testing, and certification of new products is required to grow Aerospace Products and help stabilize our long-term revenue and enhance our profits.

 We are excited about the future.
 Management and all employees are focused on the development of new products, execution of our numerous business development opportunities as well as increasing revenue while managing costs.
 We believe we are positioned for the future as we focus on serving the needs of our customers and enhancing shareholder value,” commented Clark D. Stewart, President of the Company.